 As noted above, GAP underwriting performance has been positively impacted by increased residual values on used vehicles.
-This is due to a lack of supply of new vehicles, caused by the global semi-conductor shortage, which is driving up demand on used vehicles.
+This has been due to a lack of supply of new vehicles, caused by the global semi-conductor shortage, which is driving up demand on used vehicles.
 This has led to a reduction in claims severity.
 Claims frequency has also reduced, due to the decreased use of vehicles during the pandemic.
+It should be noted that these market trends are now normalising, with claim severities increasing in the latter part of 2023 and early 2024.